Kady History, Family Crest & Coats of Arms

 The Pipe Rolls of 1189 list Eustace Cade as holding lands in Lincolnshire at that time.
 And Shakespeare included John at the Cade (a reference to the old English word for a barrel or cask) in Henry VI, Act IV, Scene II.

-Important Dates for the Kady family
+Early History of the Kady family

 This web page shows only a small excerpt of our Kady research.
 Another 67 words (5 lines of text) covering the years 1155, 1527, 1380, 1450, 1450, 1583, 1660, 1720 and 1660 are included under the topic Early Kady History in all our PDF Extended History products and printed products wherever possible.